Posters at the Capitol

 Abstract: Oxytocin is a neurotransmitter and hormone with a well-established role

-behaviors in animals and humans.
-It is currently being tested in clinical trials for
+in prosocial behaviors in animals and humans.
+It is currently being tested in clinical

-social symptoms associated with autism spectrum disorders.
-However, the behavioral
+trials for the treatment of social symptoms associated with autism spectrum disorders.

-(increased competitiveness) behaviors resulting in humans.
-Previous studies in our
+resulting in humans.
+Previous studies in our lab have shown increased anxiety-like

 acute oxytocin administration on social behavior in male and female mice to determine

-schedule of oxytocin administration affects behavioral outcomes.
-Adult C57BL/6J mice
+if the schedule of oxytocin administration affects behavioral outcomes.
+Adult C57BL/6J

-acutely pretreated with saline or oxytocin (12 μg) an hour before the behavior tests.
+mice will be acutely pretreated with saline or oxytocin (12 μg) an hour before the

-task (3C), and free dyadic social interaction (FDSI) after drug administration to
+three-chamber sociability task (3C), and free dyadic social interaction (FDSI) after

-determine changes in social behavior and anxiety-like behavior.
-Noldus EthoVision
+drug administration to determine changes in social behavior and anxiety-like behavior.

-XT and human coders will code anxiety-like behaviors, social preference, and social
+Noldus EthoVision XT and human coders will code anxiety-like behaviors, social preference,

-novelty.
-I expect to find that acute oxytocin administration will increase sociability
+and social novelty.
+I expect to find that acute oxytocin administration will increase

-as measured by the 3C and FDSI tasks while avoiding increases in anxiety-like behaviors,
+sociability as measured by the 3C and FDSI tasks while avoiding increases in anxiety-like

 Hunter Brady